multiversx/mx-chain-go/cmd/sovereignnode/systemTestDemo/README.md

 ```

 Inside this folder, there is a `main.go` script which sends a transaction to one of the subscribed sovereign addresses.
-The address is specified by `SubscribedEvents` field from this config
+The address is specified by `Addresses` field from `SubscribedEvents` struct from this config
 file `mx-chain-go/cmd/sovereignnode/config/sovereignConfig.toml`

 ## How to use